angelomilan/ethereum-guides/GPU-cloud_mining.md

 curl -O https://raw.githubusercontent.com/ethereum/genesis_block_generator/master/mk_genesis_block.py
 ```

 This will create the file in the same folder where you invoked the command.
-You now need to install the pybitcointools created by our very own Vitalik Buterin (Ethereum founder).
+You now need to install the pybitcointools created by the very own Vitalik Buterin (Ethereum founder).
 You can obtain this through the python package manager pip, so we’ll install pip first, then the tools right afterwards.

 ```
 curl -O https://bootstrap.pypa.io/get-pip.py